FOR THE DEAR DEPARTED.

 Late Spring, 1964.

 In perhaps late May, or early June my first real beloved toy, the Mattel "Tommyburst" submachine gun went missing in action.
-The weather that day was gray, but very warm.
+The weather that day was a gray, but very warm.
 Summer was just around the corner, and we'd moved into a house off 97th and S.E.
 Francis.
 My mother separated from my dad during this period, and my two brothers Pat, Mike and myself were living there.

 On that dreaded day I found myself bored since there was nobody around to play with.
 We'd just moved into the neighborhood and I hadn't met any new kids yet.
 The afternoon being dull, I set out with my trusty Tommy to investigate some great army-playing areas.
 I needed the gun in case I across a German patrol that could possibly ambush me, or take me prisoner.
 Besides, a good soldier is never without his gun, and if that gun happens to be as cool as the Mattel "Tommyburst" submachine gun with the sliding bolt action, then all the better.

 I'd tested the bolt action spring to make sure it didn't jam up; there was no sense in carrying a useless gun.
 I was eight years old and walking the war-torn, gutted out streets of southeast Portland, carrying about twenty ounces of American plastic slung over my shoulder.
 I wanted to be ready.
 I was decked in my standard assault gear: jeans, Converse high tops-black with white ball on the ankle-white crew socks and a T shirt.
 With a few pennies in my pocket to spend at the corner store for necessary re-fueling, I was ready for action.